LatticeDiversity/latticediversity.github.io/about.markdown

 This committee was formed in 2018 with ten members who are elected (add pdf - ldicproposal_v2)

 {% include members.html %}

-## Procedures
-Here we could have election procedures and charter.